williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 Some argue that quantum suicide proves Many-Worlds probability works.
 Here's the thought experiment:

 You rig a device to kill you with 50% probability based on a quantum measurement.
-Each time you run it, the universe branches—one branch where you die, one where you survive.
+Each time you run it, the universe branches one branch where you die, one where you survive.

 From your subjective perspective, you only experience branches where you survive.
-So if Many-Worlds is true, you'll always survive quantum death—you'll never actually experience it.
+So if Many-Worlds is true, you'll always survive quantum death you'll never actually experience it.

 **Why This Fails**:
 This doesn't solve the probability problem.
 For every quantum suicide, there are branches where you die.
 Those branches are just as real.
 You just happen not to experience them.